theron-wang/otr4j/README.markdown

 ## Contributing

+This is the friendly, community fork of jitsi/otr4j that meant to be steered by contributors.
+It also does not require the signing of a Contributor License Agreement (CLA).

-Want to hack on otr4j?
-Awesome!
-Here are the guidelines we'd like you to follow:
+Here are the guidelines everyone follows:

+* any developer can request push access, regardless of project or organization affiliation
-* _All_ contributors submit code via pull requests.
-NOTE that before we can accept any patches from you, we need you to sign our contributor agreement available [here](http://bluejimp.com/bca.pdf).
+* _all_ contributors submit code via pull requests
-* New commits must be pushed by the reviewer of the pull request, not the author.
+* new commits must be pushed by the reviewer of the pull request, not the author
-* Any developer can request push access and become a committer, regardless of project or organization affiliation.
-* We choose committers primarily on the Hippocratic Principle.
-You can find out more about the exact procedure [here][bca].
+* "lazy consensus" approach for granting push access:
+  * anyone with push access can vote/veto
+  * if about a week or so as passed after requesting push access and no one has objected, then that requester can be granted push access

+### Git setup

+Git makes this kind of workflow easy.
+The core idea is to set up each contributor's git repo as a `git remote`, then you can get all updates using `git fetch --all`.
+You can then view all of the remotes using a good git history viewer, like `gitk`, which is part of the official git.

+For more info: [A tag-team git workflow that incorporates auditing][TagTeamGit]

 ## Eclipse